bioperl/bioperl.github.io/howtos/Short-read_assemblies_with_maq.md

 ## Running `maq` components

 The second mode is direct access to `maq` commands.
-To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options](#specifying-options):
+To run a command, construct a run factory, specifying the desired command using the `-command` argument in the factory constructor, along with options specific to that command (see [Specifying Options](#specifying-options)):

 ```perl
 $maqfac->Bio::Tools::Run::Maq->new( -command => \'fasta2bfa\' );
 ```

 To execute, use the `run_maq` methods.
-Input and output files are specified in the arguments of `run_maq` (see [Specifying Files](#specifying-files):
+Input and output files are specified in the arguments of `run_maq` (see [Specifying Files](#specifying-files)):

 ```perl
 $maqfac->run_maq( -fas => "myref.fas", -bfa => "myref.bfa" );